 The sun rises at approximately 5:40am and sets at 9:40pm during this time of the year.
 Add in driving time to and from locations and this will make for very early mornings and late nights.
 Temperatures can range from 40 degrees at night to 90 degrees during the day.

-Physical difficulty of the locations will be moderate to strenuous.
+Physical difficulty of the locations will be easy to strenuous.
 It is important for participants to be in good physical health.
 While many locations will be a short distance from a parking lot, there will be a couple more strenuous hikes of up to 6 miles roundtrip with elevation gains up to 1000 ft and some short but steep sections.
 We will not be doing very much hiking off trail and all of the trails in the park are well maintained, however some are more difficult than others.

-AIRPORT / ACCOMODATIONS / RENTAL CAR
+AIRPORT / ACCOMODATIONS / RENTAL CAR INFO

 The nearest airport is Glacier International Airport in Kalispell, MT.
 It is 75 mile drive to St. Mary and will take approximately two hours (crossing through the park on Going to the Sun Rd).